 Each applicant must ensure that their foreign first law degree qualifies them for the LLM cure of durational or substantive educational requirements, and that all other requirements listed in Part 520.6 are met, including 520.6(b)(1) which requires admission to practice in their country.
 If there is any doubt, applicants are encouraged to seek an early determination from the Board of Law Examiners.

 Only complete applications are eligible for review.
-Applications to the LLM program should be submitted and all supporting materials received by July 1, 2023 in order to be complete and considered for a fall semester start date in August, 2023.
+Applications to the LLM program should be submitted and all supporting materials received by July 1, 2024 in order to be complete and considered for a fall semester start date in mid-August, 2024.

 Applicants for the LLM for International Law Graduates who intend to take the Uniform Bar Exam should be aware that success on the examination is a difficult task.
 Therefore, LLM candidates who plan to take the Uniform Bar Exam are strongly encouraged to take core courses, listed below, to maximize each candidate's ability to pass the bar examination.